Davidcode2/blog/README.md

 ## 🛠️ Built With

 This blog is crafted with simplicity in mind.
-It's powered by a 11ty, allowing for a focus on content rather than complex infrastructure.
+It's powered by 11ty, allowing for a focus on content rather than complex infrastructure.
 While the exact technologies might evolve, the core principle remains the same: a clean and accessible platform for sharing thoughts.

 Built with [11ty](https://www.11ty.dev/) and hosted on [Netlify](https://www.netlify.com/)